aimeos/aimeos-docs/src/config/mshop/review-manager.md

 ":cond" placeholder before the statement is sent to the database server.

-If the records that are retrieved should be reviewed by one or more columns, the generated string of column / sort direction pairs replaces the ":review" placeholder.
-In case no reviewing is required, the complete ORDER BY part including the "/*-reviewby*/.../*reviewby-*/" markers is removed to speed up retrieving the records.
-Columns of sub-managers can also be used for reviewing the result set but then no index can be used.
+If the records that are retrieved should be ordered by one or more columns, the generated string of column / sort direction pairs replaces the ":order" placeholder.

 The number of returned records can be limited and can start at any number between the begining and the end of the result set.
 For that